 - In Empath: The Luckiest Smurf, Papa Smurf sees Empath having the "Thousand Yard Stare Of Impending Flashback" during his first visit to the Smurf Village when he was in a "crying trance", reliving a memory from long ago.
 It was his being left in Psychelia by Papa Smurf as an infant and suffering the memory wipe Mind Rape of the Psyche Master.

-- Comes up in The Adventures of Buckaroo Banzai Across the 8th Dimension.
+- The Adventures of Buckaroo Banzai Across the 8th Dimension:

 Announcer: Nineteen thirty-eight.
 Can you imagine what it must have been like back then...then...then...

 - Parodied in Airplane!:

 Striker: "Hello...lo...lo...?
 Echo...echo...echo!
 Pinch hitting for Pedro Borbón...
 Manny Mota...
 Mota...
 Mota...!"

 - Done straight in the film Phantom Planet... and mocked by Mystery Science Theater 3000 in their ninth season.
 "Congratulations Mrs. Astronaut, it's a boy boy boy...", "Wake up Frank, you wet the bed bed bed...", "Frank, you're the worst party clown we've ever had had had...", ....